 - Press .

 File nameType the required file name.
 The correct file extension - preceded by a period (dot) - will be added automatically to the end of the file name, according to the format selected in the "Save as type" list (see below).
 For example, typing "08 Voodoo Chile" (without quotes) will produce a file "08 Voodoo Chile.wav".
 For M4A and WMA formats (for which the optional FFmpeg library is required), you can add alternative extensions as specified in "FFmpeg formats" below.

 Any other extensions can be added after a file name as required, but Audacity will display a warning that this is not the normal extension for this file type, and that some applications might not play files with non-standard extensions.

 Clicking in the input box opens a dropdown menu enabling you to chose the file format you wish to export to:

 Hover over each row in "Save as type:" in the image to see the tooltip and click in that row to learn more.
 Skip the image

 - Export Formats supported by Audacity for more details on the various format types that Audacity supports for export

-- Exporting to an External Program for details of how to export audio for use in an external program
+- Exporting using an external encoder Program for details of how to export audio for use in an external encoder

 - Custom FFmpeg Export Options for details on how you can export a specific codec in a specific format container